 What if the parent wishes to “rule from the grave” and keep the assets in trust for the child’s lifetime?

-Let's say your son Richard is the problem.
-Your estate plan using a living trust would provide that upon your death or, if you have a spouse, upon the second death, Richard's share would go into the Richard Trust with perhaps a family member and your attorney as co-trustees.
-The Richard Trust would continue for his lifetime, and the trustees may use the money for Richard's health, education, maintenance and support.
-The trust can help him start a business or buy a house or, alternatively, purchase a house for him.
+Let’s say your son Richard is a problem.
+Your estate plan using a living trust would provide that upon your death or, if you have a spouse, upon the second death, Richard’s share would go into The Richard Trust with perhaps a family member and your attorney as co-trustees.
+The Richard Trust continues for his lifetime, and the trustees would use the money for Richard’s health, education, maintenance and support.
+The trust may help him start a business, buy a house or, alternatively, purchase a house for him.
 Then, upon his death, the trust would go to his children (at a stated age).

 For children in dire financial straits or perhaps headed in that general direction, the effects of a potential bankruptcy on the inheritance and estate administration must be addressed.
 What happens if your son or daughter files for bankruptcy within six months of the date of your death?
 The inherited assets are then available for their creditors.
 Nevertheless, by leaving assets to your son or daughter in a trust, giving the trustee discretion to distribute income and principal as the trustee sees fit, you may protect those assets from being lost in a subsequent bankruptcy proceeding.

-There is much to consider concerning setting up a trust for an adult child, such as the pros and cons of naming siblings, other relatives, friends and professionals as trustees.
+There is much to consider concerning setting up a trust for an adult child, such as the pros and cons of naming siblings, other relatives, friends and professional advisors as trustees.
 Other factors are how long the trust should go on, what payments the trust should allow or disallow, and who the back-up trustees might be.
-All your choices have their pluses and minuses which need to be fleshed out, with the help of an experienced attorney, so as to provide the plan that best suits your family's needs.
+All your choices have their issues which need to be fleshed out, with the help of an experienced attorney, so as to provide the plan that best suits your family’s needs.